bobjacobsen/OlcbChecker/README.md

 python3 -m pip install gitpython
 ```

 Output is done via the Python `logging` module.
 The scripts are self-configuring.
-If you want special output formats or locations, configure the logging package before calling the specific tests.
+If you want special output formats or locations, configure the logging package before calling the specific checks.
 See the "Logging" section in the [installation manual](plans/InstallingBasicChecker.pdf).

 To configure OlcbChecker for your hardware, you can copy the `defaults.py` file to `localoverrides.py` and edit it with appropriate values.
 Alternately you can run the `control_setup.py` script and provide the needed values interactively.
 See the [installation manual](plans/InstallingBasicChecker.pdf).